d1b1/jasmine-jscoverage/README.md

 This repo contains a working Jasmine + JSCoverage example.
 It will run as is without any problems.

 ## Installation

-1. Clone the repo to your machine.
+   git clone git@github.com:d1b1/jasmine-jscoverage.git
-1. npm install
+   npm install

 ## Usage